ateceb/ateceb.github.io/index.md

-Tece is a Senior Lecturer at Media Design school.
+Tece is a Senior Lecturer in the [Games Department](https://www.mediadesignschool.com/courses?subjectArea=Games#filter-start) at [Media Design school](www.mediadesignschool.com).